-Hiding the cords you cat likes to chew may seem like a simple solution, but it can also be quite effective.
+Hiding the cords your cat likes to chew on may seem like a simple solution, but it can also be quite effective.
 If your cat seems to like cords that are in a particular location in your house, try to hide them behind furniture or another large object if possible.

 You could also move the cords to be plugged into a different outlet so you are able to hide them behind a piece of furniture in your home.
-If your cat is unable to get at the cords, then they won’t be able to chew them!
+If your cat cannot get at the cords, they won’t be able to chew them!

 2. Avoid Having Long or Loose Cords

-If you have cords that are long or loose, do what you can to eliminate the extra cord.
+If you have long or loose cords, do what you can to eliminate the extra cord.
 Wind up your extra cords and use a slip-tie or something similar to keep them together.
 By eliminating the extra amount of cord, there is less temptation for your cat.